Sotiria Bellou: Personal life

 In 1938, at the age of 17 she met her future husband Vangelis Trimouras, a bus conductor.
 Her father arranged her marriage despite her objections because he thought that her husband could tame her.
 Their marriage lasted for only six months as he reportedly abused her, even causing her a miscarriage.
 During one of their fights, she reacted by throwing vitriol, a corrosive acid, in his face.
 She was sentenced to three years and three months imprisonment.
 She spent three months in prison at Chalkida before the trial and one month at the Averof prison in Athens.
 She appealed and her sentence was reduced to six months.
 After paying for bail, she returned to her home town where she was treated with hostility and was often beaten by her relatives for the embarrassment that she supposedly brought to her family.

 In her personal life, she had two big weaknesses: gambling and alcohol, which eventually led her to poverty and caused her mental problems.
 She was treated in a psychiatric clinic on at least one occasion.
 Sotiria was openly a lesbian in a time when this was practically unheard of.

-Sotiria's grandfather was a priest, and she herself was a devout Christian.
+Sotiria's grandfather was a priest, and she herself was a devout Orthodox Christian.